 - Get your Furnace Cleaned.
-While its a pricier option, having your furnace cleaned and properly maintained by a licensed professional will have the largest impact on the efficiency of your unit.
+While its a pricier option, having your furnace cleaned and properly maintained by a licensed professional from Legacy Heating.
+This will have the largest impact on the efficiency of your unit.
 Even the most modern, high-efficiency furnaces can perform poorly if they are not cleaned and inspected regularly.
 Servicing your furnace unit in the mid to late fall, before the real cold weather starts, can work wonders on your energy bill.

 - Replace Your Filter.
 Furnaces can not only lose performance, but can stop working all together if the filter becomes too clogged.
 Replacing a furnace filter is a simple job that most home owners are able to complete on their own.
 One of the main things to remember when changing your filter on your own, is to make sure that you have purchased a new filter in the correct size for your unit.
 If you aren’t sure what size of filter to buy, just ask us.
 We normally have all of the different sizes available in stock.
 Plus, if you are already having your furnace cleaned, we will install the new filter for you at the same time.